IN CIRCLES

 theater productions around the world including the original cast of

-a successful commercial run of this show in association with the
+Later, he produced a successful commercial run of this show in

 |